-Although we as humans typically follow a daily hygienic routine when it comes to dental care, what does it mean when our pets have the bad breath?
-If you notice that your furry friend’s breath is not the usual canine/feline smell but instead a new more unpleasant odor, your pet may be experiencing some Health Related Problems.
+We as humans typically follow a daily hygienic routine when it comes to dental care.
+But what does it mean when our pets have the bad breath?
+If you notice that your furry friend’s breath is not the usual canine/feline smell, but instead a new, more unpleasant odor, your pet may be experiencing some Health-Related Problems.
 Of course, your pet’s breath is not supposed to be minty-fresh, but there is a difference between what is normal to your animal versus a bad smell.

 Bad breath in your pet is usually a red flag that there is excessive bacteria thriving in your pet’s mouth — a common symptom of a periodontal disease and other diseases of the mouth.
 The surface area on your pet’s teeth is prone to tartar and plaque build-up.
 The bacterium will eventually make its way to the gum line and below to cause further damage to your pet’s mouth and other organs.
 In this health-related problem, immediate treatment for this disease helps resolve halitosis (bad breath).
 The most recommended and beneficial treatment for your furry friend is to bring them into one of our veterinarians for an examination and mouth evaluation.

 Halitosis is not only an indication of periodontal disease, but also a warning to larger scale medical problems in the mouth, gastrointestinal tract, internal organs, or the respiratory system.
 Bad breath is also linked to Diabetes, as well as disease of the kidneys.

 Symptoms of oral disease: